50chickens/Asionyx/FEATURES.md

     - API key storage and lifecycle are now handled by a dedicated `IApiKeyService` which centralises the logic.
 (IMPLEMENTED)
     - The service prefers the environment variable `API_KEY` (highest precedence).
 If absent it will attempt to read and decrypt the API key from `/etc/asionyx_api_key`.
 (IMPLEMENTED)
     - If no key is present the service generates a random key and persists an encrypted copy to `/etc/asionyx_api_key` using ASP.NET Core Data Protection (encryption-at-rest).
 (IMPLEMENTED)
-    - The orchestrator (`orchestrate.ps1`) will generate an API key for integration runs and inject it into the container (`-e API_KEY=...`) and into the test process so integration tests authenticate correctly.
+    - The orchestrator (`build-test-and-deploy.ps1`) publishes projects and builds the Docker image but does NOT start containers or inject `API_KEY` into the test process.
+Integration tests and the test harness are responsible for starting test containers and injecting `API_KEY` into the container at start time.
 (IMPLEMENTED)
     - Note: encryption-at-rest uses the ASP.NET Core Data Protection stack; the key-ring location and protection lifetime are the platform defaults.
 For production you should configure key persistence and rotation per your security policies.

   - Integrates with a systemd-style lifecycle so it can be started/stopped under systemd.
 (IMPLEMENTED)